tjroth/hgetquotes/README.md

 ## General

-An add-on tool for the hledger program which allows one to easily download stock quotes using the Yahoo historical prices API.
+An add-on tool for hledger which allows one to easily download stock quotes using the Yahoo historical prices API.
 The hledger-getquotes command downloads the most recent closing prices for all of the stocks included in your hledger file.

 #### Example:
     >> hledger getquotes -- -f ~/ledger.journal -o ~/prices.db